Peliha-ip/The-Cold-Above/README.md

 - Phosphoran Finding (Enter the Phlox dimension)
 - Cruv'laaphtian Discovery (Enter the Crocus dimension)
 - She's Sleeping Under the Tree on the Hill (Enter the storybook dimension)
-- Alien Products (Barter rubies with aliens)
+- Alien Products (Barter gemstones with aliens)
 - Moon Landing Wasn't Fake (Land on the Moon)
 - Less Alien (Smelt goo into a slimeball)
 - Unicorn With Thick Wool (Revive a woolly rhinoceros)